V01dDweller/vim_install/README.md

 vim8\_install
 =============
-Ansible role that installs Vim 8 from source-master on EL 7 Linux.
+Ansible role to install Vim 8 from source-master on EL 7 Linux.
 Installs to `/usr/local/bin/vim`.

 Requirements